 Hello!
-Welcome to my virtual résumé blog.
+Welcome to my résumé blog.
 This site highlights my professional experiences, educational background, work with technology and my explorations in the field of education, with a focus on early childhood and international education.
 You’ll find me blogging about different tech tools I’m exploring, new ideas I’m learning, and events and discussions that I want to share.

-I’m currently working as a Lower School Technology Coordinator at a private school outside of Philadelphia.
+I’m currently working as a Lower School Technology Coordinator at an independent school outside of Philadelphia.
 I help teachers and students in PreK-2nd grade integrate technology into the classroom and explore ways to use technology as a tool for global collaboration, communication, and creation.
 When I’m not at school, I also work as a Technology and Education Consultant for clients like Engagement Strategies, LLC supporting webinars on social media and early childhood education; crafting client emails; managing numerous social media accounts; designing and conducting trainings on web 2.o tools and social media; and designing and maintaining company websites.
 I also have experience using wikis and other web 2.0 tools to create virtual communities of practice and enable global collaboration among multi-agency groups internationally.
 My master’s degree is in International Training and Education and as a merit student at American University I created social media networks for our program on Twitter, Facebook, and LinkedIn to increase recruitment and networking opportunities for current students and alumni.
 When I’m not busy with working on my computer, you can probably find me taking photographs.

 I have been passionate about early childhood education for many years, which is one of the reasons I studied abroad in Reggio Emilia, Italy as an undergraduate.
 The Reggio Emilia philosophy of early care and education inspires a lot of the work I do in early childhood education and influences my own philosophy as a teacher and trainer.